-The Arts Council is the national agency for developing, promoting and supporting the arts in Ireland.
+The Arts Council is the national agency for developing and leading the arts in Ireland.
 As the statutory expert body on the arts, we are policy-driven and strategically focussed.

 We set policy to ensure that all of our decisions and actions are strategic and in the long-term interest of the arts in Ireland.
 While the Arts Council's financial investments are the most visible way in which it addresses its remit, other actions such as advice, advocacy and partnership are no less important.

 We aim to have policies which are current and relevant and which are informed by our position as an expert agency with over 60 years of experience.
 It is this expertise that helps us to plan provision for all aspects of the arts, offer expert advice, advocate convincingly, develop effective partnerships and make good decisions about funding.